 CVES has a long-standing set of expectations for conduct on CVES property and at CVES functions.
-These expectations are based on the principles of civility, mutual respect, citizenship, character, acceptance, kindness, inclusion, tolerance, honesty, and integrity.
+These expectations are based on the principles of civility, mutual respect, citizenship, character, acceptance, kindness, inclusion, tolerance, honesty and integrity.
 CVES embraces research-based programs and strategies that prevent crisis from occurring, de-escalating potential crises, managing disruptive and acute physical behaviors, reducing potential and actual injury to personnel and students, teaching students adaptive coping skills and developing a positive learning environment.
 Such programs and strategies include but are not limited to: Therapeutic Crisis Intervention for Schools (TCIS), CALM, restorative and trauma informed practices.

-Unless otherwise indicated, this Code of Conduct applies to all individuals, including students, CVES personnel, parents, persons in parental relation, volunteers, vendors, contractors, and other visitors when on CVES property or attending a CVES function.
-Adult students enrolled in adult education courses should consult their individual student handbook for specific disciplinary procedures.
-CVES Rise Center for Success Special Education and CV-TEC CTE programs or services provided in component district/"host building" locations, unless otherwise authorized, shall comply with the Code of Conduct prescribed by that building/district.
-Students who attend any CVES Rise Center for Success Special Education and CV-TEC CTE program or service, regardless of location, should be aware that their conduct will be subject not only to CVES' Code of Conduct and the applicable component district's/"host building's" Code of Conduct, but may also be governed by additional provisions of the Code of Conduct in place in the student's home district of residence.
+Unless otherwise indicated, this Code of Conduct applies to all individuals, including students, CVES personnel, parents, persons in parental relation, volunteers, vendors, contractors and other visitors when on CVES property or attending a CVES function.
+Adult students enrolled in adult education programs should consult their individual program handbook and student handbook for specific disciplinary procedures.
+CVES programs or services provided in component district/"host building" locations, unless otherwise authorized, shall comply with the Code of Conduct prescribed by that building/district.
+Students who attend any CVES program, regardless of that program's location, should be aware that their conduct will be subject not only to CVES' Code of Conduct and the applicable component district's/"host building's" Code of Conduct, but may also be governed by additional provisions of the Code of Conduct in place in the student's home district of residence.

-The Board recognizes the need to clearly define these expectations for acceptable conduct on CVES property and while attending CVES functions, to identify the possible consequences of unacceptable conduct, and to ensure that discipline when necessary is administered promptly and fairly.
+The Board recognizes the need to define clearly these expectations for acceptable conduct on CVES property and while attending CVES functions, to identify the possible consequences of unacceptable conduct, and to ensure that discipline when necessary is administered promptly and fairly.
 To this end, the CVES Board adopts this code of conduct.
-This Code of Conduct has been drafted in collaboration with all stakeholders to meet the requirements of the Project SAVE legislation (Education Law §2801), section 100.2(1) of the Education Commissioner's Regulations, and the Dignity for All Students Act (DASA).
-The law seeks to improve school safety and to ensure a safe and effective learning environment.
+This Code of Conduct has been drafted in collaboration with all stakeholders to meet the requirements of the Project SAVE legislation (Education Law §2801), section 100.2(1) of the Education Commissioner's regulations, and the Dignity for All Students Act (DASA).
+The law seeks to improve school safety and ensure a safe and effective learning environment.